 Each service mesh implementation provides an API layer for the operators and developers to manipulate or interact with.
 Typically, this is used for automation in terms of configuration, custom tooling, integration with other systems, and maintenance.

-Istio is one of the most popular implementations out there.
+- Istio – Istio is one of the most popular implementations available.
 It provides application-aware networking by leveraging the powerful Envoy proxy.
-It is one of the most elaborate and feature-complete implementations, and it works with both Kubernetes and traditional environments.
+It is one of the most elaborate and feature-complete implementations and works with both Kubernetes and traditional environments.
 Some of its capabilities include features that enable universal traffic management, telemetry, and security.

-Linkerd is another popular service mesh technology written in Rust that prides itself to be extremely lightweight, fast, and simple, developed primarily for Kubernetes setups.
-It is a graduated CNCF project.
-One of its main promises is the focus on simplicity with out-of-the-box functionalities in the security, observability, and reliability aspects of Kubernetes workloads.
+- Linkerd – Linkerd is a popular service mesh technology written in Rust that prides itself on being extremely lightweight, fast, and simple.
+Developed primarily for Kubernetes setups, it is a graduated CNCF project.
+It focuses on simplicity with out-of-the-box functionalities in the security, observability, and reliability aspects of Kubernetes workloads.

-Consul is a multi-cloud service mesh solution that enables automatic service-to-service encryption and identity-based authorization that works with container orchestrators such as Kubernetes and Hashicorp’s Nomad.
+- Consul – Consul is a multicloud service mesh solution that enables automatic service-to-service encryption and identity-based authorization and works with container orchestrators such as Kubernetes and Hashicorp’s Nomad.
 Consul ships with a built-in proxy but also supports Envoy.
+It is available as a self-installation project or as a fully managed service mesh solution known as HCP Consul Dedicated.

-Finally, suppose you operate within a cloud provider such as AWS.
-In that case, you can consider leveraging its native service mesh implementation, AWS App Mesh, which provides excellent and seamless native integration with the rest of AWS services.
+- AWS App Mesh – If you operate with the cloud provider AWS, you may consider leveraging its native service mesh implementation, AWS App Mesh, which provides excellent, seamless native integration with the other AWS services.

-Alright, now that we are aware of the basics and we have a good understanding of the service mesh technology, let’s have a walkthrough and a quick demo.
-We will install Linkerd on a Kubernetes cluster for this demo and explore its capabilities.
+Now that we know the basics and have a good understanding of service mesh technology let’s walk through and do a quick demo.
+For this demo, we will install Linkerd on a Kubernetes cluster and explore its capabilities.

-To run this demo with me, you would need:
+To run this demo with me, you need:

 linkerd version